mattdesl/canvas-sketch/docs/api.md

 `play()` | Play/resume the loop.
 If already playing, this does nothing.
 `pause()` | Pause the loop.
 If already paused, this does nothing.
 `stop()` | Stop the loop and return to frame zero.
 If already stopped, this does nothing.
+`togglePlay()` | Toggles play/pause depending on current state.
+If playing, this will pause the loop, and if paused, this will resume the loop.

 ## Renderer Objects